MacDownApp/macdown-site-django/blog/posts/05-show-hn-macdown.md

 Looking back, maybe I should’ve been more explicit.
 But I didn’t think that much at the time, and just went on publishing the initial version of MacDown.

 Things went well until Luo found out (if that’s the right expression) about MacDown.
 Obviously he felt offended, accusing me being a [copycat](https://twitter.com/chenluois/status/484813471842705408).
 Now, nobody would be happy being called a copycat, but I did copy his idea.
 He is right.
-So I took this advice
+So I took this advice (which is *not* tweeted by Chen Luo, the author of Mou, I should note):

 <blockquote class="twitter-tweet"><p>那些 “Inspired by XXX”，克隆，并开放源代码的人都应该吃屎。他们应该将 Description 换成 “Stole the idea from XXX, and let everyone make crappy clones.”</p>&mdash; Sean Cheng (@remaerd) <a href="https://twitter.com/remaerd/statuses/484914820408279040">July 4, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-> Literal translation: Those who made clone and open-source softwares “inspired by XXX” should all go eat shit.
+> Literal translation: Those who clone and open-source softwares “inspired by XXX” should all go eat shit.
 They should change their descriptions to “Stole the idea from XXX, and let everyone make crappy clones.”

 and changed the [project description](https://github.com/uranusjr/macdown/blob/master/README.md) accordingly.